 A number of years ago, we were displaying speakers at the California Audio Show.
-We were using a Denon CD player as the source and feeding the S/PDIF output to very good sounding DAC.
-Since it was the DAC that was responsible for the sound quality, we didn’t see any reason to use another player.
+We were using a Denon CD player as the source feeding a very good sounding DAC.
+Since it was the DAC that was responsible for the sound quality, we didn't see any reason to use another player.
 But people would peer into the room, see the Denon, assume the sound quality was not worth a listen and move on.
 So we obviously needed an alternative approach.

 We looked at quite a few possibilities, but were not able to find a device that precisely fit our desired goals.
 So, as we have always done with speakers, we decided to develop our own streaming player.
 There were quite a few conditions we set out for this product.

 First, it would be simple to operate, yet extremely stable.
 We had seen others using Windows computers and JRiver to play music.
 But in the middle of the presentation, the computer would freeze and they would have to re-boot.
 At those times, the room would empty.
 So a Windows solution was out.

 Others had used MAC Mini computers to accomplish the same end.
 But being married to a monitor and keyboard didn't seem all that practical.
 And the MAC Mini was far more complicated at the hardware and software level than need be for the task at hand.
 We wanted a simple system that could be controlled remotely via an iPad, iPhone or some Android device.